ahmed-rabah/file-mergeSorting-using-fork-join-pool/README.md

 - 🔢 Numeric or alphabetical sort
 - 🧵 Sequential sort (single-threaded)
 - 🚀 Parallel sort (multi-threaded with Fork/Join)
-- ⏱ Performance measurement shown in logs
+- ⏱ Performance measurement shown in logs(not added)
-- ⚠ Display of ignored lines if they are corrupted or incomplete
+- ⚠ Display of ignored lines if they are corrupted or incomplete(not added)

 ---